 However, Banks will use the opportunity to charge you.
 Usually the penalty will be equal to cheque bounce charges.
 Rs.
 250 + taxes in most cases.

 Is it irrespective of sip amount?

 Yup.
 Because the charges are charged by the banker, the penalty will be same irrespective of the SIP amount.

 Three consecutive fails in SIP will lead the AMC to stop the SIP.
-You will receive an intimation about this.
-You can re-submit the SIP application again.
+You will receive an intimation about this by email or by a letter.

 HDFC Mutual Fund allows till six consecutive installments not honored or the Bank Account [for OTM / ECS (Debit clearing) / Direct Debit / Standing Instruction] is closed and request for change in bank account is not submitted at least 30 days before the next SIP Auto Debit date.
 (Read http://www.hdfcfund.com/CMT/Upload/ArticleAttachments/760%20-%20Addendum%20for%20Change%20in%20terms%20and%20conditions%20of%20SIP.pdf)